PaulinaCzarnota/Cloud-Computing-Labs-2024-25/README.md

 8. **Direct Backup**: Backed up the VM to an external drive.
 9. **Adding Existing VM**: Demonstrated adding an existing VM from external storage.

+### Lab 3: Network Attached Storage (NAS) and RAID with FreeNAS in Oracle VirtualBox

+This lab involved setting up FreeNAS in a virtual machine using Oracle VirtualBox to explore Network Attached Storage (NAS) and RAID technology.
+Tasks included:

+1. **Installing FreeNAS**: Set up FreeNAS on a VM.
+2. **Creating Storage Volumes**: Configured storage volumes and RAID arrays for redundancy.
+3. **Setting Up Network Shares**: Enabled file sharing with SMB, NFS, and iSCSI.
+4. **Configuring RAID**: Implemented RAID 1 and RAID 5 for fault tolerance.
+5. **Testing**: Verified access to storage from client systems.

+This lab provided practical experience in creating resilient storage solutions with FreeNAS and RAID in a virtualized environment.

 ### Lab 4: Google Cloud Resource Management

 #### Part 1: Introduction to Google Cloud and Virtual Machines